5-choosability of graphs with crossings far apart: The proof of Theorem

-If (R1) holds, then let $G'=G_1$, with the list assignment $L'$ such that $L'(v)=L(v)\setminus A$ and $L'(z)=L(z)$ for $z\ne w$.
-Note that if $|A|=2$, then $v$ has no neighbor in $G_1$ with list of size three by (R1) and by the maximality of $G_2$.
-If (R2) holds, let $G'=G_1+uw$ with the list assignment $L'=L$.
-In either case, $G'$ is not $L'$-colorable and it is $(P, N\cap V(G'), M\cap E(G'))$-distant (in the latter case, any path $Q$ between special subgraphs $H_1$ and $H_2$ using the added edge $uw$ gives rise to paths from $H_1$ and $H_2$ to the special subgraph of $G_2$, and thus $\ell(Q)\ge 14+r(H_1)+r(H_2)-3$).
-Furthermore, $G'$ satisfies (T) by \refclaim{cl-nochord} and \refclaim{cl-no3inp}, and if $G'$ violated (C) or (O), then $v$ or $uw$ would have to belong to a crossing or to an obstruction in $G'$, and the distance between its special subgraph and the special subgraph of $G_2$ would be at most $4$.
-Note that $G'$ cannot violate (P), as otherwise $u,w\in V(P)$ and $G_2$ is \ob{M1}, and by \refclaim{cl-basic} and \refclaim{cl-no3inp}, $v$ would have degree four and list of size five.
-Therefore, $G'$ is a counterexample to Theorem~\ref{thm-maingen} smaller than $G$, which is a contradiction.
+If (R1) holds, then let $G'=G_1$, with the list assignment $L'$ such that $L'(v)=L(v)\setminus A$ and $L'(z)=L(z)$ for $z\ne v$.
+Note that if $|A|=2$, then $v$ has no neighbor in $G_1$ with list of size three by (R1) and by ($\star$)---the edge from $v$ to such a neighbor cannot be crossed by the condition (D) for $B$ and the existence of the obstruction in $B_2$.
+If (R2) holds, then let $G'=G_1+uw$ with the list assignment $L'=L$.
+Let $B'=(G',P,N\cap V(G'), M\cap E(G)', L')$.
+In either case, since $G$ is not $L$-colorable, we conclude that $G'$ is not $L'$-colorable.
+The target $B'$ satisfies (D)---in the latter case, any path $Q$ between special subgraphs $H_1$ and $H_2$ using the added edge $uw$ gives rise to paths from $H_1$ and $H_2$ to the special subgraph $H$ of $G_2$, and since $d(u,H)\le 2$ and $d(w,H)\le 2$, we have $\ell(Q)\ge 14+r(H_1)+r(H_2)+2r(H)-3>r(H_1)+r(H_2)+7$.
+Furthermore, $B'$ satisfies (T) by Lemma~\ref{lemma-cl-no3inp}, and if $B'$ violated (C) or (O), then $v$ or $uw$ would have to belong to a crossing or to an obstruction in $B'$, and the distance between its special subgraph and the special subgraph of $B_2$ would be at most $4$, which contradicts the condition (D) for $B$.
+Note that $B'$ cannot violate (P), as otherwise $u,w\in V(P)$ and $G_2$ is \ob{M1}, and by Lemma~\ref{lemma-cl-basic} and \ref{lemma-cl-no3inp}, $v$ would have degree four and list of size five.
+Therefore, $B'$ is a counterexample contradicting the minimality of $B$.